 Employment AI under the EU AI Act

 AI used in hiring, screening, performance evaluation, or termination triggers Annex III §4.
-Most HR deployers do not know they are deployers — Annex A §0.2 calls this the recognition gap.
-Post-Digital Omnibus (trilogue agreement 7 May 2026), Annex III §4 obligations bind on 2 December 2027 — 18 months of regulatory runway.
-The cascade is structural: Article 26 §1–§12, Article 27 FRIA (conditional on works-council activation), Article 25(1)(b) reverse-bascule check, and Article 49 EU database registration.
+Most HR deployers do not know they are deployers; Annex A §0.2 calls this the recognition gap.
+The Digital Omnibus (adopted 29 June 2026, EP 16 June) moves Annex III §4 obligations from 2 August 2026 to 2 December 2027 (Official Journal publication imminent).
+The deployer cascade is structural: Article 26 §1–§12, GDPR Article 35 DPIA (Art.
+26 §9), Article 25(1)(b) reverse-bascule check, and the Article 5(1)(f) prohibited-practice gate already in force since 2 February 2025.
+Article 27 FRIA is NOT triggered for a private-sector HR deployer (§4 is not listed in Article 27); it binds only public-law bodies and private entities providing public services.

 Classification